 Veterans Health Administration (VHA)

-The Veterans Health Administration (VHA) is home to one of the United States’ largest integrated health care systems, consisting of 171 medical centers, more than 1,400 community-based outpatient clinics, community living centers, Vet Centers and Domiciliaries.
-Together these health care facilities and the more than 53,000 independent licensed health care practitioners who work within them provide comprehensive care to more than 9.1 million Veterans each year.
+The Veterans Health Administration (VHA) is home to one of the United States’ largest integrated health care systems, consisting of 172 medical centers and 1,138 sites of care.
+Together these health care facilities—and the more than 53,000 independent licensed health care practitioners who work within them—provide comprehensive care to more than 8.3 million Veterans each year.

-VA medical centers provide a wide range of services including traditional hospital-based services such as surgery, critical care, mental health, orthopedics, pharmacy, radiology and physical therapy.
-In addition, most of its medical centers offer additional medical and surgical specialty services including audiology and speech pathology, dermatology, dental, geriatrics, neurology, oncology, podiatry, prosthetics, urology and vision care.
-Some medical centers also offer advanced services such as organ transplants and plastic surgery.
+VA medical centers provide a wide range of offerings, including traditional hospital-based services such as surgery, critical care, mental health care, orthopedics, pharmacy services, radiology, and physical therapy.
+Most VA medical centers offer additional medical and surgical specialty services as well, including audiology and speech pathology, dermatology, dental, geriatrics, neurology, oncology, podiatry, prosthetics, urology, and vision care.
+Some medical centers also offer advanced services, such as organ transplants and plastic surgery.

 return to top go